 PA-8900 PA-RISC Processor

-PA-8900 is a slightly tweaked PA-8800 PA-RISC 64-bit processor with increased cache (L2) and higher clock speed of 1.1 GHz.
-It was released by HP in 2005, only one year after PA-8800 as the last PA-RISC processor in RISC lineup.
-There were no more PA-RISC processors and products after PA-8900 and the HP c8000 workstation with dual PA-8900 was the pinnacle of PA-RISC workstation computing.
+PA-8900 is an improved PA-8800 dual-core 64-bit PA-RISC processor with increased cache (L2) and higher 1.1 GHz clock.
+It was released by HP in 2005, one year after the PA-8800 as the last PA-RISC processor in HP’s two-decades long RISC lineup.
+There were no more HP PA-RISC processors after the PA-8900 – HP c8000 workstations with dual PA-8900 CPUs were the pinnacle of PA-RISC workstation computing.

-HP planned to transition its Unix computers to the Itanium (IA64) platform, a VLIW architecture called EPIC by HP, that had been in joint development for more than a decade by HP and Intel.
-Alas Itanium was never truly successful, shipped late and was often slower than the RISC systems it was supposed to supersede.
+HP planned to transition its Unix computers to the Itanium (IA64) platform, a VLIW architecture called EPIC by HP that had been in joint development for more than a decade by HP and Intel.
+Alas, Itanium was never truly successful, shipped late and was often slower than RISC systems it was supposed to supersede.

-When HP dropped its line of Itanium and Unix workstations in the mid-2000s, PA-8900-powered C8000 were one of the last and quickest HP-UX Unix workstations, only shaded by Itanium 2 zx6000 workstations.
+When HP dropped its Itanium and Unix workstations in the mid-2000s, PA-8900-powered C8000 were some of the last and fastest HP-UX Unix workstations ever, shaded only by Itanium 2 zx6000 workstations.
 Information on the PA-8900 is limited, as was apparently its distribution in the market.

 Processor details